Skip to content

 We surveyed every Claude Code agent framework we could find before deciding to write our own.
 Here’s the matrix.

-FrameworkAuthor / OrgStars (Apr 2026)Core ideaClosest pattern we adopted
+FrameworkAuthor / OrgCore ideaClosest pattern we adopted

 AgentwisePhil8 specialist agents in parallel + dashboardReal-time dashboard pattern